Few people have reached the South Pole on a ski-pulka expedition.

 We stay about 2 to 3 hours at the South Pole and then our plane picks us up.
 We then perform a 15' flight, the time to land to refuel... and to spend the night!

-approximately 2835 m Meals: breakfast in tents – lunch with a picnic – dinner in tents Accommodations: night in tents
+approximately 2835 m Meals: breakfast in tents – lunch on the ice – dinner in tents Accommodations: night in tents

 We return today to Union Glacier which we reach at the end of the day.
 It will have been necessary to refuel again on the way.
 We are welcomed with a “sumptuous” dinner (everything remains relative) to celebrate our return.

-flight for Union Glacier (4 to 5 hour flight) approximately 700 m Meals: breakfast in tents – lunch with a picnic – dinner in tents Accommodations: night in campsite
+by plane approximately 4 h 30 approximately 700 m Meals: breakfast in tents – lunch on the ice – dinner in campsite Accommodations: night in campsite

 Day 16